selva-dt3/personal-to-do-list-manager-185909/README.md

-# Project Repository
+# Backend Workspace

-This is the initial README file for the project.
+See backend/README.md for run instructions, CORS configuration, and OpenAPI endpoints.